xh/hoist-react/README.md

 [the specialized `@HoistAppModel` decorator](core/HoistAppModel.js).
 This decorator installs core Model support as well as several additional methods specific to the high-level lifecycle of the application, including those dealing with init, and routing.
-This class instance is available via an import of the `XH` (as `XH.appModel`) and can be is a useful place to hang global state specific to your application.
+This class instance is available via an import of the `XH` (as `XH.appModel`) and can be a useful place to hang global state specific to your application.

 Please review the inline documentation on the decorator for additional detailed information on what